This post is also available on:

 The LNPoS Bitcoin Terminal is not an app on a smartphone, but a standalone piece of hardware.
 The LNPoS consists of the following hardware components:

-- Keyboard module with input field
+- Lilygo T-Display Keyboard Module as input field

 - Case